naren-jayram/Linux-Heap-Based-Type-Confusion-in-L2CAP/README.md

 ## Prerequisite
 Linux Machine with BLE Adapter.
-If the machine doesn't come with an inbuilt adapter, you can a get one external adapter
+If the machine doesn't come with an inbuilt adapter, you can a get an external one

 ## Usage:
 ```sh